 It’s critical to stay on top of this requirement to ensure you don’t lose your benefits unexpectedly.
 A lawyer can guide you through this process and help ensure you meet all your obligations while recovering.

-Dealing with a workers' compensation claim can be a lot to handle, especially when you're trying to focus on healing and getting back on your feet.
 If you're feeling uncertain about your temporary disability benefits or just want to make sure you're getting everything you deserve, don’t hesitate to reach out.
 I’m here to answer your questions and guide you through the process, no pressure.

 Whether you just need some advice or you're ready to take the next step in your case, feel free to give me, Rex Zachofsky, a call at 212-406-8989.
 My team and I are ready to help however we can.